You've got questions, we've got answers.

 Question 10: What is the tuition for the upper division courses (3000 and 4000)?

-The tuition rates for the academic year 2013/2014 are available by visiting the Tuition section of the website.
+The tuition rates for the current academic year are available by visiting the Tuition section of the website.

 Question 11: Which campuses will offer the BAS and will there be any online courses?